asciiu/akka-http-rest/README.md

 Akka Slick REST service template
 =========================

+This was forked from archdev.
+You started using this as a starting point for the bittrex semi automated system.
+Refer to services/BittrexWebsocketService.
+This was the original method to receive forwarded message from your node.js bittrex server.

+Original Notes:
 [![Build Status](https://travis-ci.org/ArchDev/akka-http-rest.svg?branch=master)](https://travis-ci.org/ArchDev/akka-http-rest)

 Goal of example is to show how create reactive REST services on Typesafe stack with Akka and Slick.